Root Canal Procedure: What to Expect, Step-By-Step & Cost

 1) Local Anesthesia

 Your dentist will use a topical gel to gently numb your gum tissues.
-A few minutes later, they’ll inject a local anesthetic into the nerves that supply your tooth/teeth in that area of your mouth.
+A few minutes later, they’ll inject a local anesthetic near the nerves that supply your tooth/teeth in that area of your mouth.
 This step will ensure that you’re fully numbed and don’t have to feel anything other than a little pressure.

 2) Dental Dam Placement